Velocet/iown-homecontrol/docs/COMMANDS.md

 These basics should help you understand which wording is used to find parameter information inside the LuaJIT files.

-> The io-homecontrol® concept is built on the idea of different "applications" or "profiles".
+> The io-homecontrol&reg; concept is built on the idea of different "applications" or "profiles".
 Each vendor has to implement a basic set of standard profiles but can also implement its own set of pre-defined profiles.

 A Session in the context of io-homecontrol is a predefined *Action*.
 As an example this *Action* could be the exchange of a key or the opening of a window and could consist of one or more packets (with each consisting of 4 frame).
 A *Use Case* (UC) is the payload of an io-homecontrol frame.
 Each UC consists of a *Command ID* (CMD) and corresponding _Parameter_ (MP = *MainParameter*) with up to 16 _Functional Parameter_ (FP).
 The MP is predefined by the CMD.
 Not every command has a MP.
 If it has a MP it is either a value or predefined _Function_.